shelbyreins/react/README.md

 https://produce-clicky-game.herokuapp.com/

-React memory game, the player is given 12 images and instructs to player to click the images one at time without ever clicking the same image twice.
+React memory game, the player is given 12 images and instructs the player to click the images one at time without ever clicking the same image twice.
+Once an image is clicked, the images shuffle into a new order, and so on.

 ## Live Demo